 The year was 2002.
-Dan White (President and founder of Keuka Studios, Inc.) had been working as a design engineer at Xerox in Rochester, NY.
-Over his 20 year career Dan had learned the art of designing complex, precision machinery.
+Dan White, president and founder of Keuka Studios, Inc., had been working as a design engineer at Xerox in Rochester, NY.
+Over his 20-year career, Dan had learned the art of designing complex precision machinery.
 He also developed a competency with the latest design tools and manufacturing techniques.
-Dan became recognized for his grasp of shape and form as it applies to the aesthetics of copier design.
-Known as industrial design or I.D..
-An uncanny skill in the world of pocket protectors and belt worn calculators.
+Dan became recognized for his grasp of shape and form as they apply to the aesthetics of copier design.
+This is known as industrial design, or I.D., an uncanny skill in the world of pocket protectors and belt-worn calculators.
 It was this I.D. discipline that ignited a fire in him in a way that gears and motors could not.

-Since design and manufacturing was Dan’s expertise, this had to be a big part of the business plan.
+Since design and manufacturing were Dan’s expertise, they had to be a big part of the business plan.
 Dan had a notebook choked with product ideas.
-Many ideas were consumer products which would need large initial investment.
+Many ideas were consumer products which would need a large initial investment.
 These ideas would be difficult to manufacture in the United States.
-He wanted to build a company that created unique, custom, high quality products made by American craftsmen here in the USA.
+He wanted to build a company that created unique, custom, high-quality products made by American craftsmen here in the USA.
 “We will provide products and services that are well designed at quality level that are hard to come by.
-I feel there is large market for those who appreciate this level of work” Dan says.
+I feel there is a large market for those who appreciate this level of work,” Dan said.

-Dan always loved architecture and having built two houses of his own he decided his company would cater to this passion.
-Located in upstate NY, his company would use the local strong skilled labor pool available in the area.
-High tech companies were seeing their jobs dwindling due to overseas competition and outsourcing.
+Dan always loved architecture and having had built two houses of his own he decided his company would cater to this passion.
+Located in upstate NY, his company would use the local strong-skilled labor pool available in the area.
+Workers in the tech industry were seeing their jobs dwindling due to overseas competition and outsourcing.

-In 2006 Dan hired his son Jason.
+In 2006, Dan hired his son, Jason.
 Jason had gone to school for art and design which would prove to be useful in a creative business.
-Jason was living in Florida at the time and had gained much experience managing several small local shops.
+Jason was living in Florida at the time and had gained much experience from managing several small local shops.
 This turned out to be just what Keuka Studios needed.
-Dan would get distracted designing the next project, Jason realized the company needed focus.
-Focus on customer service, on meeting deadlines and improving the product and customer experience.
-Together, with their great employees, they make a great team and continue to grow in a weak economy.
+While Dan would get distracted designing the next project, Jason realized the company needed focus- focus on customer service, on meeting deadlines, and improving the product and customer experience.
+Together, with their great employees, Dan and Jason make a great team and continue to grow in a weak economy.

-Today Keuka Studios operates out of its 10,000 square foot facility in Rush NY.
+Today, Keuka Studios operates out of its 10,000-square-foot facility in Rush, NY.
 The company continues to grow and succeed due to its devotion to its clients.
-Exceeding their expectations of product quality every day.
-“We challenge ourselves to think outside the box and do something that no one else has thought of” says Jason.
+They exceed their expectations of product quality every day.
+“We challenge ourselves to think outside the box and do something that no one else has thought of,” said Jason.